permguard/permguard/site/content/docs/0.1/getting-started/learn-by-example.md

   canonical: "" # custom canonical URL (optional)
   noindex: false # false (default) or true
 ---
-To illustrate the integration process and demonstrate features throughout the documentation, we will use an example of a pharmacy, referred to as `MagicFarmacia`, which operates multiple branches across different cities.
+To explain the integration process and showcase features in this documentation, we will use an example of a pharmacy called `MagicFarmacia`, which has multiple branches in different cities.

 ## Integration Use Case: Pharmacy Branch Management

-Below is a specific scenario where an identity representing a pharmacy manager requires access to inventory information across all branches.
+In this scenario, a pharmacy manager needs access to inventory information across all branches.

 ## Policy and Permissions Definition

-The first step is to define a policy and associate it with an actor by specifying the required permissions.
+The first step is to create a policy and assign it to an actor by defining the necessary permissions.

 ```cedar  {title="magicfarmacia.cedar"}
 @id("platform-administrator")